tardate/LittleCodingKata/tools/ai/klingai/README.md

 # #367 KlingAI

-A quick review and test drive of KlingAI.
+A quick review and test drive of KlingAI for image and video generation.

 ## Notes